Thank You for Your Support!

-As a non-profit organisation, sponsored by the United States and Australian governments, we rely on our institutional and business partners, private bequests and endowments.
-This support enables us to continue to meet our goals, and forge new ground, in developing long-lasting, productive bilateral partnerships and connections.
-In turn, our partners and sponsors value being a part of the Fulbright Commission’s strong network of national, regional and global collaborations.
+We are a non for profit organisation, sponsored by the United States and Australian governments, and reliant also on institutional and business partners, private bequests, endowments and donations of alumni expressing their gratitude for the opportunities they gained during their Fulbright experience.
+This support enables us to continue to meet our goals and forge new ground in developing long-lasting and productive connections between Australia and United States.
+In turn, our partners, sponsors and donors value being a part of the Fulbright Commission’s strong network of national, regional and global collaborations.

 Establish an Endowment